What to Serve With Zucchini Fritters?

 Image credit: cookinglight.com

 Zucchini fritters are crispy and delicious on their own.
-It’s always nice to have a side dish that compliments the meal without overpowering it or distracting from the main attraction.
+However, it’s always nice to have a side dish that complements the meal without overpowering it or distracting it from the main attraction.

-When seeking what to serve with zucchini fritters, try one of these sides with your following zucchini fritter recipe, and you may find that you like it even more than the fritters themselves!
+When seeking what to serve with zucchini fritters, try one of these sides with your following zucchini fritter recipe, and you may find that you like it even more than the cakes themselves!

 A Side Salad made of Arugula, Walnuts, and Pears

-Combine olive oil, apple cider vinegar, salt, and pepper when you have them as what to serve with zucchini fritters.
+When you have them, combine olive oil, apple cider vinegar, salt, and pepper to serve with zucchini fritters.
 To make this, cut the pears into half-moons.

 Some Roasted Asparagus with a Squeeze of Lemon